apnadkarni/blt/man/datatable.rst

 *tableName* **maximum** ?\ *column*\ ?

-  Returns the maximum value in the table.
-If *column* is present, the maximum value in *column* is returned.
+  Returns the maximum cell value in the table.
+If a *column* argument is present, the maximum cell value in *column* is returned.  *Column* may be a column label, index, or tag, but may not represent more than one column.

 *tableName* **minimum** ?\ *column*\ ?

-  Returns the minimum value in the table.
-If *column* is present, the maximum value in *column* is returned.
+  Returns the minimum cell value in the table.
+If a *column* argument is present, the maximum cell value in *column* is returned.  *Column* may be a column label, index, or tag, but may not represent more than one column.

 *tableName* **numcolumns** ?\ *numColumns*?

   Sets or gets the number of column in *tableName*.
-If *numRows* is present, the table is resized to the specified number of columns.
+If no *numColumns* argument is present, this command returns the current number of columns in *tableName*.
+Otherwise this command resizes *tableName* to *numColumns* number of columns.

 *tableName* **numrows** ?\ *numRows*\ ?

-  Sets or gets the number of rows in *tableName*.
-If *numRows* is present, the table is resized to the specified number of rows.
+  Sets or gets the number of column in *tableName*.
+If no *numRows* argument is present, this command returns the current number of rows in *tableName*.
+Otherwise this command resizes *tableName* to *numRows* number of rows.

 *tableName* **restore** ?\ *switches* ...\ ?

-  Restores the table from a previously dumped state (see the **dump** operation).  *Switches* can be any of the following:
+  Restores *tableName* from a previously dumped state (see the **dump** operation).  *Switches* can be any of the following:

   **-data**  *string*